 We are also usually able to further customize your spreadsheet to help you get whatever numbers you need for your own country’s tax forms on request.
 Once you make a purchase, you can email us at firstname.lastname@example.org and let us know what you want to be able to enter, track, or total up on your sheet based on your needs!

 I created the import add on spreadsheets in response to user demand to import their sales & fees from more than just one source.
 An import add on is meant to be used in addition to your existing “main” Seller Spreadsheet.

 You do not need an import add-on for the same venue Seller Spreadsheet you already have or plan to purchase.
 For example, you don’t need the Etsy import add-on if you have or buy the Etsy Seller Spreadsheet.

 So, if you sell via more than just one online source, you can now purchase a low-cost import add on to quickly total your sales & fees from another source.
 You will follow instructions on how to use it, and then manually add in those sales & expenses to your main Seller Spreadsheet.

-No. The Seller Spreadsheet comes with spreadsheet files for 2016 & 2017.
-The Inventory Cost & Pricing spreadsheet is made to be used year after year, with built in formulas to total sales & COGS from 2016-2018.
+The Inventory Cost & Pricing spreadsheet for One of a Kind Makers is made to be used year after year, with built in formulas to total sales & COGS from 2018-2020.